 Routine catheter access is obtained from the femoral artery and vein in most situations.
 The radial artery (and when needed, brachial vein) approach has gained acceptance and demonstrated reduced bleeding complications relative to femoral artery access.
 Many laboratories now use radial access as the default approach for routine cardiac cath.

-Nonetheless, there are a variety of special access techniques which may be required for optimal hemodynamic assessment (table 1) [1-3].
+In addition to standard arterial and venous vascular access, there are a variety of special access techniques that may be required for optimal hemodynamic assessment (table 1) [1-3].